Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 The MRI machines then emit short bursts of radiofrequency energy that disturb the proton alignments, temporarily knocking the protons out of their original positions.

 When the pulse stops, the protons return to their original positions and realign with the magnetic field.
 Relaxed protons emit energy signals that the MRI machine detects.
-Its computer then processes these signals and converts them into cross-sectional images.
+The computer then processes these signals and converts them into cross-sectional images.

 Medicai makes the imaging process a breeze by allowing real-time data sharing and secure cloud PACS storage.
 Clinicians can quickly access imaging results, enabling them to make faster, smarter decisions.